mattpolito/slugworth/README.md

 end
 ```

+After you `include` the `Slugworth` module, all you need to do is declare what method will be used to create the slug.
+The method passed to `slugged_with` will then be paramterized.

 This provides most of the default slug functionality you would need.

 * A finder `.find_by_slug` is provided.
 This will, of course, do what you expect and find a single record by the slug attribute provided.
 However, it will throw an `ActiveRecord::RecordNotFound` exception... if not found.
 * `#to_param` has been defined as a paramaterized version of the attribute declared to `slugged_with`.
-* Validations stating that slug is present and unique in the database.
+* Validations stating that `slug` is present and unique in the database.

 ## Test Helper